Tensor Network Structure Search Via Canonical Dimension Tree Enumeration: Evaluation

-To understand whether the structure discovered by our algorithm generalizes to unseen data in the same dataset, we perform a generalization test. \paragraph{Experiment Setup} We divide the data samples in each dataset into batches of equal size.
-For the first batch (the training batch), we perform both topology search and rank search using the proposed algorithm.
-For the following ones (the test batches), we take the topology returned by the training batch, and only run the constraint-based rank search to assess how well this topology generalizes to unseen data from the same source.
-In the BigEarthNet dataset, we divide the data into $89$ batches, each containing $3000$ samples and resulting in a tensor of shape $5 \times 20 \times 30 \times 12 \times 120 \times 120$.
-In the PDEBench dataset, we divide the data into $60$ batches of $10$ samples each, producing tensors of shape $10 \times 5 \times 21 \times 64 \times 64 \times 64$.
-We use $\error = 0.1$ for this experiment.
+\paragraph{Experiment Setup} We conduct a generalization test to evaluate if the structure discovered by our algorithm generalizes to unseen data.
+To begin, each dataset is divided into equal-sized batches.
+The first batch serves as the training batch, where both topology and rank search are performed using the proposed algorithm.
+For subsequent test batches, we apply the topology from the training batch, and run the constraint-based rank search to assess generalization.
+In the BigEarthNet dataset, data is divided into $89$ batches of tensors with shape $5 \times 20 \times 30 \times 12 \times 120 \times 120$, each containing $3000$ samples.
+In the PDEBench dataset, the data is divided into $60$ batches of $10$ samples each, producing tensors of shape $10 \times 5 \times 21 \times 64 \times 64 \times 64$.
+The error bound used for this experiment is $\error = 0.1$.

-\paragraph{Result Analysis} \cref{tab:generalization} presents the compression ratios and running time for the training batch and the averages of the test batches.
-The results show that the compression ratios of the test batches are close to that of the training batch, which proves that the discovered topology generalizes well to unseen data.
-Particularly, although the training batch requires thousands of seconds to find the optimal structure, it takes only about $110$ seconds on average to perform the decomposition for a single test batch.
-This result reinforces the feasibility of running the training batch once to determine the optimal topology and reusing it for subsequent batches, which significantly reduces the overall computation time.
+\paragraph{Result Analysis} \cref{tab:generalization} presents the compression ratios and running time for the training batch and the averages of test batches.
+The results show that the compression ratios of test batches are close to that of the training batch, which proves that the discovered topology generalizes well to unseen data.
+Particularly, although the training batch requires thousands of seconds to find the optimal tree structure within the search space, it takes only about $110$ seconds on average to perform the decomposition for each test batch.
+This result reinforces the feasibility of running the training batch once to determine the best tree topology and reusing it for subsequent batches, which significantly reduces the overall computation time.